Structure

 Irrespective of the type of political organization and the method of food production, irrespective of whether society is socially stratified or unstratified, democratic or monarchical, or whether the food-economy is that of the food-gatherer, the hunter-fisher, the agriculturist or the pastoral-nomad, all aboriginal peoples accept the theory that every human being has the inalienable right to an irreducible minimum, consisting of adequate food, shelter and clothing.
 This irreducible minimum is an attribute of life on a par with the biological attributes of life.
 Being alive signifies not only that blood is coursing through a man's body but that he obtains the wherewithal to keep it coursing.
 Nowhere, let me repeat, does there exist a surplus of food or goods accumulated either by the community or by an individual with the specific object of disposing of it at a personal profit to himself, and nowhere have the essential and fundamental types of property developed which we, in our civilization, regard is inseparably connected with the concept of personal and individual ownership.

-In both traditional monastic communities and egalitarian communities it is the ideal that all property is owned by the community and all income received by members is shared equally with the entire community.
-That is an ideal that Nasalam has always believed in.
-Agreement on this must be reached before the individual can become a full member.
+In both traditional monastic communities and many egalitarian communities it is the ideal that all property is owned by the community and all income received by members is shared equally with the entire community.
+That is an ideal that Nasalam has always believed in, but acknowledges it is an ideal that is beyond the reach of most in the modern world.
+So, this is our general philosophy relating to the financial obligations of members of the community:

 *** - Return to Main Page